snorkel-team/snorkel/tutorials/fonduer/paleo/README.md

 # Extracting Formation Measurements from Paleontological Publications

-In this advanced tutorial, we will build a `Fonduer` application to tackle the challenging task of formation measurements  for specific transistor part numbers from their datasheets.
+In this advanced tutorial, we will build a `Fonduer` application to tackle the challenging task of formation measurements from paleontological publications.
 This is an example of knowledge base construction from _richly formatted data_.

 The entire tutorial can be found in [`formation_measurement.ipynb`](formation_measurement.ipynb).
 Before